newtonproject/NEPs/NEPS/nep-40/index.md

 ## Simple Summary

-To advance the NewChain development, the original NEW release plan of the community (60% of 100B total supply) will be changed
+To advance the NewChain development, the original NEW release plan of the community (60% of 100B total supply) will be changed as described below.

 ## Abstract